SEC-355 Assignment Explanations & Samples

 Week 5 - Curriculum Design

+This week is another 2-part assignment.
 Now is the time to put your lesson plan to the test.

 Clinical Field Experience B - Allocate at least 2 hours in the field to support this field experience.